 The largest source of dietary probiotics can be found in fermented foods, although not all fermented foods contain these beneficial bacteria.
 Examples of these probiotic containing fermented foods include yogurt, sauerkraut, kefir, pickles, miso, kombucha, tempeh, kimchi, and various cheeses.

-When looking to alleviate specific symptoms or achieve a specific result, probiotic supplementation is more targeted and individualized to each person’s needs.
+When looking to improve specific symptoms or achieve a specific result, probiotic supplementation is more targeted and individualized to each person’s needs.
 Probiotic supplementation comes in various forms; powders, capsules, tablets, liquids and sachets.

 Why take probiotics?